tanho63/tanho63/README.md

 ## Hiya, I'm Tan!

-I'm a data enthusiast who loves R/Shiny 🤩, DynastyFF 🏈 and rowing 🚣‍♂️.
+I'm a data enthusiast who loves R/Shiny 🤩, DynastyFF 🏈, rowing 🚣‍♂️, and carving pumpkins 🎃

 By day, I'm a data developer and analyst for ABIC Builds in Ottawa, Canada.